Written CairoVolt Warranty Delivery Within Egypt

 Why does a 20,000mAh power bank differ between 997 EGP and 2,200 EGP if both have the same capacity?▼

-The difference lies in 3 factors: (1) output wattage — Joyroom 22.5W vs Anker ZOLO 45W PD (unleashes Super Fast Charging on Samsung), (2) chip efficiency — Anker 90%+ vs Joyroom 85%, (3) warranty — Anker 18 months vs Joyroom 12 months, (4) lifespan — Anker 800 cycles vs Joyroom 600.
-Actual charge count difference: only 0.17 charge, but in power output and durability the gap is huge.
+The difference lies in 4 factors: (1) output wattage — Joyroom 22.5W vs Anker ZOLO 30W PD, (2) built-in dual cables on the Anker ZOLO, (3) warranty — Anker 18 months vs Joyroom 12 months, (4) lifespan — 800 cycles vs 600.
+Actual charge-count difference: only 0.17 charge, but the gap in power and durability is huge.

 Can a 20,000mAh power bank charge a MacBook Air or iPad Pro?▼